 Mozzarella is a great cheese and is loved by many for being mild, stringy, and chewy.
 It doesn’t have a strong taste, melts easily, and has a stretchy pull.
 If you want to substitute mozzarella cheese in any recipe, it is natural that you look for the same characteristics of taste, smell, and texture.

-Other than provolone and Mexican cheese, there are some other types of cheese that you can use instead of mozzarella.
-It is preferable that you use a cheese with mild taste like mozzarella like white cheddar.
-If you want a nutty flavor and creamy texture, you can use swiss or fontina.
-For a mild and sweet taste, ricotta is a great option.
+There are some other types of cheese that you can use instead of mozzarella.
+It is preferable that you use a cheese with mild taste like mozzarella.
+You can choose on the basis of the kind of taste and texture you want.

 I will list the different types of cheese along with their taste and textures and let you decide what you think is the type of cheese you’d like to use instead of mozzarella.